Chemical oxygen generator: Pressure swing adsorption (PSA) oxygen generators

 Advances in technology have provided industrial oxygen generator systems for use where air is available and a higher concentration of oxygen is desired.
-Pressure swing adsorption (PSA) incorporates a material called molecular sieve for gas separation.
+Pressure swing adsorption (PSA) incorporates a molecular sieve for gas separation.
 In the case of oxygen generation a zeolite-based sieve forces preferential adsorption for nitrogen.
 Clean, dry air is passed through the sieve beds on the oxygen generator, producing an oxygen-enriched gas.
 Nitrogen separation membrane equipment is also used.

 Uses

 Chemical oxygen generators are used in aircraft, breathing apparatus for firefighters and mine rescue crews, submarines, and everywhere a compact emergency oxygen generator with long shelf life is needed.
 They usually contain a device for absorption of carbon dioxide, sometimes a filter filled with lithium hydroxide; a kilogram of LiOH absorbs about half a kilogram of CO2.